kbrsh/nox/README.md

 ##### ZSH (oh-my-zsh)

-Nox has an oh-my-zsh theme that displays the current working directory and git status.
+Nox has an oh-my-zsh theme that displays the current working directory and git status in the terminal.
 To use it, download the `src/zsh/Nox.zsh-theme` file to the oh-my-zsh themes directory (`~/.oh-my-zsh/themes`).
 After that, set `ZSH_THEME` to `"Nox"` in your `.zshrc` file.

 ### Colors